-In the Quality Time series, we’ll be featuring Q&As with our accomplished chef partners and other notable food industry figures.
+In the Quality Time series, we’ll be featuring Q&As with our accomplished chef partners, notable food industry figures, and more.
 From kitchen life to family dynamics to embarrassing moments, anything is on the table.

 Due to her wide array of popular active concepts, Top Chef Season 14 Champion Brooke Williamson is an extremely busy chef.
 We were fortunate enough to be able to spend some quality time with her in her custom-designed kitchen, where we asked questions about said kitchen, her son, our cookware, and more.